 After the ACRA (Accounting and Corporate Authority of Singapore) approves the incorporation of your company, they will send you an email attaching a standard identification number called UEN (Unique Entity Number).
 This is also an official announcement for your business to be started.

 If you wish to learn more about the incorporation details, read more on How to Set Up a Company in Singapore for Foreigners.

 We provide tailor-made packages for local startups and foreigners.
 We do offer our clients with free support for bank account application with Singapore banks.
 Add-on efficient accounting service from US$ 75/month billed yearly is available for any business in need.
 Check out our Singapore company formation package now!

 Singapore is an offshore jurisdiction that allows overseas investors to come and establish their company in a legal and legitimate way.

 This is because the country provides beneficial tax policies to foreign businesses while operating a reliable legal system that guarantees a tax-paying international standard.

-To learn more about the procedures to set up an offshore company in Singapore, contact one of our professional consultants for timely help!
+To learn more about the procedures to set up a Singapore offshore company, contact one of our professional consultants for timely help!

 - 2. Is Singapore a Tax Haven Country?

 - 3. Advantages of Opening an Offshore Company in Singapore